Picovoice/picovoice/README.md

 ### Java

-You can add the Picovoice Java SDK by downloading and referencing the latest [Picovoice JAR](/sdk/java/bin/picovoice-1.0.0.jar).
+You can add the Picovoice Java SDK by downloading and referencing the latest Picovoice JAR available [here](/sdk/java/bin).

 The easiest way to create an instance of the engine is with the Picovoice Builder: